remp2020/remp/Beam/README.md

             ],
             "url": "http://example.com/74565321", // Public and valid URL of the article, "authors": [ // Optional
-                "John Snow" // Name of the author
+                "Jon Snow" // Name of the author
             ],
             "sections": [ // Optional
                 "Opinions" // Name of the section